songc001/ReMILO/README.md

    * Corresponding paired-end short reads in FASTA format.
    * Corresponding long reads in FASTA format (optional).

-4. Using AlignGraph
+4. Using ReMILO

    ```
    runReMILO.py contigs.fa reference_genome.fa short_reads1.fa short_reads2.fa [-options | -options]
    ```

    Options (default value):
    -i/-insert n (500)
    Insert length of short reads.
    -k/-kmer n (19)
    Size of k bases.
    -d/-distance n (85)
    Minimum alignment distance of adjacent contig positions to detect a misassembly error (with either reference genome or long reads).
    -l/-longread long_reads.fa (yes)
    Corresponding long reads.
    -c/-coverage n (1)
    Minimum number of long reads required to detect a misassembly error.

 5. Outputs
    * Misassembly locations.
-Each line of the file records the misassembly locations of one contig and has the following format: `initial contig name : offset of first misassembly error; offset of second misassembly error ; ...`.
+Each line of the file records the misassembly locations of one contig and has the following format : `initial contig name : offset of first misassembly error; offset of second misassembly error ; ...`.
    * Split contigs at misassembly locations.
 Specification of each split contig has the following format: `initial contig name : split contig ID`, where the split contig ID starts from 0.
    * Remaining contigs without detected misassembly locations.